lbehnke/hermesftp/README.txt

 Building the Application
 ------------------------
-Please make sure the Ports 2121 is not bound already, since test server and client make use of this port.
+Please make sure the port 2121 is not bound already, since test server and client make use of this port.
 # mvn install